We make money through support from sponsors, advertisers and affiliate partners. As an Amazon Associate I earn from qualifying purchases.

 Unlike the Caribbean cruise ports I am used to, Ensenada is a real town with people that lead real lives and aren't just there to look pretty and offer excursions to rich American tourists.
 However there is some of that too, though it was more like visiting a regular city vs a sanitized "made for tourists" experience.

-Honestly I can't wait to go back and explore the more touristy stuff like La Bofadora or a tour of the local wineries, but this time it was about tasty mariscos and margaritas with a friend and fellow blogger, Sugar Jones!
+Honestly I can't wait to go back and explore the tourist stuff in Ensenada like La Bofadora or a tour of the local wineries, but this time it was about tasty mariscos and margaritas with a friend and fellow blogger, Sugar Jones!

 This included a quick tour of the downtown area, complete with a visit to a fish market, street food vendors, pharmacies, a margarita bar, and finally wrapped stuff up with a visit to the beach and a French food truck.